ewolff/service-mesh-primer/manuscript/04-Example.md

 microservice are retried up to 20 times.
 For each retry, a timeout of 5 seconds is configured.
 However, there is also a total timeout of 10 seconds.
 So if the retries don't succeed within 10 seconds, the call will fail.
-The Istio's default timeout is 15 seconds.
+Istio's default timeout is 15 seconds.

 `retryOn` defines when a request is considered failed.
 In this case any HTTP status code 5xx or connection failures such as timeouts are